candolo/Personal-Assistant/README.md

 # Personal-Assistant
-A homemade personal assistant with basic instructions
+A homemade personal assistant with basic instructions made with Speech Recognition

+# Used Libraries
+-SpeechRecognition
+-PyAudio